Connecting clustering and the cosmic web:Observational constraints on secondary halo bias: Introduction

 The study of secondary bias at fixed halo mass using observations has yielded a variety of results, often depending on the selection method and the proxy used for halo mass.
-For example, \citealt{Wang2008}, using an SDSS galaxy group catalogue, reported a dependence of group clustering on central galaxy colour at fixed group mass, with groups having red centrals clustering more strongly, particularly in less massive haloes.
-These results are in line with those of \citet{MonteroDorta2017}, who did report such a dependence, albeit for luminous red galaxies from the Baryon Oscillation Spectroscopic Survey (BOSS; \citealt{Dawson2013}); a trend later shown by \citet{Niemiec2018} to be consistent with a pattern occurring at fixed halo mass based on weak lensing.
+For example, \cite{Wang2008}, using an SDSS galaxy group catalogue, reported a dependence of group clustering on central galaxy colour at fixed group mass, with groups having red centrals clustering more strongly, particularly in less massive haloes.
+These results are in line with those of \cite{MonteroDorta2017}, who did report such a dependence, albeit for luminous red galaxies from the Baryon Oscillation Spectroscopic Survey (BOSS; \cite{Dawson2013}); a trend later shown by \cite{Niemiec2018} to be consistent with a pattern occurring at fixed halo mass based on weak lensing.
+Compatible results splitting the galaxy population using the stellar age were found by \cite{Lacerna2014}.
 In contrast, other observational studies have found no evidence for a significant secondary signal.
-Using the Sloan Digital Sky Survey (SDSS; \citealt{York2000}) and the \citet{Yang2007} group catalogue, \citet{Lin2016} found no evidence for a dependence of galaxy clustering on star formation history, for samples selected at approximately fixed halo mass using weak lensing.
+Using the Sloan Digital Sky Survey (SDSS; \citealt{York2000}) and the \cite{Yang2007} group catalogue, \cite{Lin2016} found no evidence for a dependence of galaxy clustering on star formation history, for samples selected at approximately fixed halo mass using weak lensing.
 More recently, \citet{Sunayama2022} also reported no significant secondary signals when probing clustering dependencies at fixed halo mass using a variety of central galaxy properties from the redMaPPer cluster catalogue \citep{Rykoff2014} from the SDSS.

-In the context of galaxy assembly bias, secondary dependencies at fixed halo mass have been reported, using indirect methods, in the anisotropic clustering of massive galaxies, \cite{Obuljen2019,Obuljen2020}, halo occupation statistics (also known as occupancy variations, \citealt{Yuan2021,Wang2022,Pearl2024}), and the stellar-to-halo mass relation \citep{Oyarzun2024}.
+In the context of galaxy assembly bias, secondary dependencies at fixed halo mass have been reported, using indirect methods, in the anisotropic clustering of massive galaxies, \cite{Obuljen2019,Obuljen2020}, halo occupation statistics (also known as occupancy variations\footnote{The concept and specific term occupancy variation were first introduced and defined in the studies by \citep{Zehavi2018} and \cite{Artale2018}.}, \citealt{Yuan2021,Wang2022,Pearl2024}), and the stellar-to-halo mass relation \citep{Oyarzun2024}.
 Focusing on halo spin and applying a novel proxy based on the coherent motion of galaxies inside and around clusters, \citet{Kim2025} also presented observational indications of halo spin bias, the secondary dependence of halo bias on spin at fixed halo mass.